 Executive Dean means a person formally appointed or assigned to that role by the University.

 Exit point: Some courses are structured in such a way that a student can exit with a lesser qualification after completion of part of the total course requirements.
-Typical examples are coursework masters’ degrees, which may provide exit points at Graduate Certificate, normally 40 credit points in prescribed units completed or Graduate Diploma, normally 80 credit points in prescribed units completed.
-Where an award is available only as an exit point, it is not established as a distinct course and students can only enrol for the approved course, for instance, in the above example, students can only enrol in the master’s degree but have the option to exit at the point of Graduate Certificate or Graduate Diploma level.
+Where an award is available only as an exit point, it is not established as a distinct course and students can only enrol for the approved course.

 Fee means any tuition fee, late fee or other charge or fine for which the student is liable.